 Atorvastatin (Lipitor and generics), lovastatin (Mevacor and generics), rosuvastatin (Crestor and generics), simvastatin (Zocor and generics), pravastatin (Pravachol and generics), fluvastatin (Lescol and generics).These are the most popular and available statins medication prescribed today.

 This is what the American Food and Drug Administration (FDA) expanded its warning against statin drugs after it was found that statin users have an increased risk of raised blood sugar levels and the development of type 2 diabetes.
-Cognitive improvement, when in fact, memory loss, forgetfulness and confusion are listed as side effects of cholesterol-lowering statin
+Cognitive improvement, when in fact, memory loss, forgetfulness, and confusion are listed as side effects of cholesterol-lowering statin

 Don’t panic or make a mad dash to your Doctor’s office or Healthcare provider or call 911.
-You can schedule an appointment to see your Doctor and have a serious talk about your concerns with statin medication that is prescribe to lower your risk of a heart attack or stroke by lowering and controlling cholesterol levels.
+You can schedule an appointment to see your Doctor and have a serious talk about your concerns with statin medication that is prescribed to lower your risk of a heart attack or stroke by lowering and controlling cholesterol levels.

 Report to him that you are experiencing discomfort with the side-effect of the medication and would prefer another approach than pharmaceutical drugs than statin and that you want a safer alternative treatment that is wildly availed in controlling cholesterol and poor circulation in preventing the risk of a possible heart attack or stroke.
 Because of cholesterol & calcium buildup in your arteries.